AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

         }
     }
 ```

+So we start by writing the PE optional headers that contains informations like the base adress, number of sections ... , then we iterate over the sections, for each one we got the start adress of the section and write it in the allocated memory.
+Super easy.

 ### Adjust Base Adresses ( relocating : The hard part for me )

 It seems like we are done !!! but no, we should adjust the base addresses of the code and data if the executable is not loaded at its preferred base address.